CAADE/C3/docs/UseCases/ManagePolicies/UseCase-ManagePolicies.rst

 UseCase-Manage-Policies
 =======================

-The :ref:`Actor-OperationsManager` manages the policies of the Hybrid Cloud.
+The :ref:`Actor-Operations-Manager` manages the policies of the Hybrid Cloud.
 Policies can be applied to different clouds based on the user, project, and/or group.
 These policies are applied to work requests, resources and clouds.

 Actors
 ------

-* :ref:`Actor-OperationsManager`
+* :ref:`Actor-Operations-Manager`

 Activities
 ----------